 - We have purchased eleven IQ Air, Health Pro Plus, hospital grade air filters with multi-stage filtration of particles down to .003 microns, which is significantly smaller in size than Covid-19 at approximately .125 microns.
 One air filter has been placed in each of our patient treatment rooms, one in the waiting room and one at our front desk area.
 All eleven filters will be operating continuously throughout the day.
 These air filters will clean all the air in each treatment room once every 6 minutes.
 You can learn more about these filters at https://www.iqair.com/.

 - In addition, we have also upgraded our HVAC filters to MERV11 which traps up to 95% of airborne particles.

 - We will continue to use EPA approved surface disinfecting solutions and using disinfecting protocols recommended by the CDC and OSHA between each patient.

 Enhanced Personal Protective Equipment (PPE):

-- Our team is provided with the highest quality Personal Protective Equipment available.
+- Our clinical team is provided with the highest quality Personal Protective Equipment available.

-- We have rearranged our reception area and placed social distancing indicators on the floor to make social distancing easy.
+- We have rearranged our reception area to make social distancing easy.

-- We will also provide you with hand sanitizer that we will ask you to use when you enter the office.
-You will also find some in the reception area and other places in the office for you to use as needed.
+- We will provide hand sanitizer in the office for you to use as needed.